bghalami/connect_four/README.md

 # Connect Four!

+## Let's Get Setup!!!
+  1. To play, clone this repo to the directory of your choosing.
-To play, download files.
-Navigate to "lib" folder.
-In the terminal run "ruby connect_four.rb" You can play against the computer or a friend.
+  2. Navigate to the "root" folder.
+  3. In the terminal run "ruby lib/connect_four.rb".

-Follow the prompts and enjoy!
+  4. Follow the prompts and enjoy!

+## What about the tests?
+  1. Follow steps 1 & 2 from above.
+  2. In the termial, run "ruby test/all_tests.rb"